-- a.
-Organisational Environment - (1) What are your organisation's main products and services?
-What are the delivery mechanisms used to provide your products and services to your CUSTOMERS? - (2) What is your organisational culture?
-What are your stated PURPOSE, VISION, MISSION and VALUES? - (3) What is your WORKFORCE profile?
+a.
+Organisational Environment

+- (1) What are your organisation's main services?
+What are the delivery mechanisms used to provide your services to your customers and stakeholders? - (2) What is your organisational culture?
+What are your stated purpose, vision, mission and values? - (3) What is your WORKFORCE profile (permanent and contractors)?
 What are your WORKFORCE or employee groups and SEGMENTS?
 What are their KEY requirements and expectations?
 What are their educational LEVELS?
-What are your organisation's WORKFORCE and job DIVERSITY, organised bargaining units, KEY benefits, and special health and safety requirements? - (4) What are your major facilities, and equipment? - (5) What is the regulatory environment under which your organisation operates?
-What are the applicable occupational health and safety regulations; accreditation, certification, or registration requirements; relevant industry standards; and environmental, financial, and product regulations? - b.
-Organisational Relationships - (1) What is your organisational structure and GOVERNANCE system?
-What are the reporting relationships among your GOVERNANCE board, SENIOR LEADERS, and your parent organisation, as appropriate? - (2) What are your KEY CUSTOMER groups and STAKEHOLDER groups and market SEGMENTS, as appropriate?
-What are their KEY requirements and expectations for your products, services, and operations?
-What are the differences in these requirements and expectations among CUSTOMER and STAKEHOLDER groups and market SEGMENTS? - (3) What are your most important types of suppliers, PARTNERS, COLLABORATORS, and distributors?
-What role do these suppliers, PARTNERS, COLLABORATORS, and distributors play in your WORK SYSTEMS and the production and delivery of your KEY products and services?
+What are your organisation's WORKFORCE and job DIVERSITY, organised bargaining units, KEY benefits, use of contract employees, and special health and safety requirements? - (4) What are your major facilities, technologies, and equipment? - (5) What is the regulatory environment under which your organisation operates?
+What are the applicable occupational health and safety regulations; accreditation, certification, or registration requirements; relevant industry standards; and environmental, financial, and product regulations?

+b.
+Organisational Relationships

+- (1) What is your organisational structure and GOVERNANCE arrangements?
+What are the reporting relationships between your Councillors Senior Leaders and staff? - (2) What are your KEY CUSTOMER groups and STAKEHOLDER groups?
+What are their KEY requirements and expectations for your services, and operations?
+What are the differences in these requirements and expectations among CUSTOMER groups and STAKEHOLDER groups? - (3) What role do these suppliers and partners play in your VALUE CREATION and KEY SUPPORT PROCESSES?
 What role, if any, do they play in your organisational INNOVATION PROCESSES?
-What are your most important supply chain requirements? - (4) What are your KEY supplier and CUSTOMER partnering relationships and communication mechanisms?
+What are your most important types of suppliers and partners?
+What are your most important supply chain requirements? - (4) What are your KEY supplier and CUSTOMER/STAKEHOLDER partnering relationships and communication mechanisms?

 - N1.
-Mechanisms for product and service delivery to your end-use customers (P.1a[1]) might be direct, or through dealers, distributors, collaborators, or channel partners. - N2.
+Mechanisms for product and service delivery to your enduse customers (P.1a[1]) might be direct, or through dealers, distributors, collaborators, or channel partners. - N2.
 Workforce or employee groups and segments (including organised bargaining units) (P.1a[3] might be based on the type of employment or contract reporting relationship, location, tour of duty, work environment, family-friendly policies, or other factors. - N3.
 Market segments (P.1b[2]) might be based on product or service lines or features, distribution channels, business volume, geography, or other factors that are important to your organisation to define related market characteristics. - N4.
-Customer and stakeholder group and market segment requirements (P.1b[2]) might include ontime delivery, low defect levels, safety, security, ongoing price reductions, electronic communication, rapid response, after-sales service, socially responsible behaviour and community service.
-For some non-profit organisations, requirements also might include administrative cost reductions, athome services, rapid response to emergencies, and multilingual services. - N5.
-Communication mechanisms (P.1b[4]) should be two-way and might be in person, via e-mail, Webbased, or by telephone.
+Customer and stakeholder group and market segment requirements (P.1b[2]) might include on-time delivery, low defect levels, safety, security, ongoing price reductions, electronic communication, rapid response, after-sales service, socially responsible behaviour and community service.
+For some non-profit organisations, requirements also might include administrative cost reductions, at-home services, rapid response to emergencies, and multilingual services. - N5.
+Communication mechanisms (P.1b[4]) should be two-way and might be in person, via e-mail, Web-based, or by telephone.
 For many organisations, these mechanisms may change as marketplace, customer, or stakeholder requirements change.